DDeenis/quizzz/README.md

 This is a full-stack Next.js app that allows users to create, edit, view, and take quizzes.

+## TODO

+- [ ] Update database schema to reflect the latest changes
+- [ ] Recommendations based on categories of quizzes that user took, cache the result (in db?)

 ## Roadmap

 - [x] Auth